 The financial information below is summarized for the City of Hollywood Police Officers' Retirement System and does not include notes or detail.
-Audited financial statements for the year ended September 30, 2013 are available.
-You can request a copy of the financial statements by calling the pension office at (954) 967-4395.
+Audited financial statements for the year ended September 30, 2015 are available.
+You can request a copy of the financial statements by calling the pension office at (954) 967-4395 or view online at www.Hollywood PolicePensionFund.com under the "Disclosures" link.

-City of Hollywood Police Officers' Retirement System Statement of Plan Net Assets September 30, 2013 and 2012
+City of Hollywood Police Officers' Retirement System Statement of Plan Net Assets September 30, 2015 and 2014